openequella/openEQUELLA/README.md

 **NOTE: KEYSTORE**
 A keystore with a certificate is required to sign some of the jars or the build will fail.
-In the build.properties.in file you can modify the parameters to configure your own keystore. the needed ones are:
+In the build.properties.in file you can modify the parameters to configure your own keystore:

-* In the build.properties.in file:
  * The route to the keystore file, by default the root of the user home folder: `tle.signer.certificate=${user.home}/equella.keystore`
  * Set to false to avoid the self-generation of the keystore:  `tle.signer.generateKeystore=false`
  * The alias: `tle.signer.alias=keystorealias`
  * The keystore pass: `tle.signer.password=keystorepass`
  * The key pass (if any): `tle.signer.keypass=keypass`

-There is an option to self geneate a keystore if you don't have one for dev and test purposes setting `tle.signer.generateKeystore` to true.
+There is an option (by default if there is not keystore in the route defined) to self-geneate a keystore file if you don't have one and `tle.signer.generateKeystore` is true.
-And configure the other parameters with the data you want in the certificate and keystore.
+You can configure the other parameters too in the case you want to set an specifc password, alias, or parameters for your certificate.

 **IMPORTANT**: A self registered certificate implies that the jars won't be secured and a security exception will appear when trying to launch the jars.
 To avoid this it is needed to add the domain you want to trust as a security exception in your java configuration.